no1pain/next-cv-website/README.md

 ## 🚀 Deployment

-This project is configured for GitHub Pages deployment.
-To set up GitHub Pages:
+This project is configured for GitHub Pages deployment

-1. Go to your repository settings: `https://github.com/no1pain/next-cv-website/settings/pages`
-2. Under "Source", select "Deploy from a branch"
-3. Select the "gh-pages" branch and "/ (root)" folder
-4. Click "Save"

-Alternatively, the project includes a GitHub Actions workflow that automatically deploys to GitHub Pages when you push to the main branch.

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👤 Author

-- Oleksandr Kazan - Frontend Developer